PutraGandaD/Simple_Regres_App/README.md

+## Build Downloads
+Go to Releases Page on the right side of your screen

 ## Architecture Overview
 - **app** = Dependency Injection + Android/Application Context
 - **common** = For reusable component for all layer